GeoRath/Climate-680/index.md

 ## Introduction
 The primary focus of my project is on sea surface height in the tropics between 15N-15S, as the tropics are a major location of upwelling of colder water from the deep ocean.
 Study of the tropical ocean may become even more critical as the impacts that anthropogenic warming may increase the area of the ocean classified as tropical waters.
 Sea surface height research is well documented but zooming in on the tropics and utilizing satellite data allows for clearer visualization of oceanic behavior and relationships.

+Sea surface height is an important indicator of anthropogenic climate change and is a crucial element in flood mitigation, especially with around 80 percent of the global population living within 60 miles of the ocean.
+Rising ocean levels can and do cause billions of dollars in damage as well as posing a significant threat to human life as extreme flooding increases due to climate change.

 An El Nino Southern Oscillation (ENSO) index will be used for comparison and to explore how sea surface height behaves during El Nino, La Nina, and Neutral conditions.

 Associated Jupyter Notebooks are linked at the end of their corresponding section.